 - Eventually your Mac will show the Recovery Mode Utilities window with the following options:

 However, there are a number of different key combinations you can use to boot in Recovery mode depending on what you want to do, we detail these below.

-Which key combination to use for macOS Recovery
+Which keys to use for macOS Recovery Mode

 Depending on what you want to do with macOS Recovery there are a number of key combinations to use during start up: